-Claim Filing Requirements
+13.1.A Claim Filing Requirements

 If a lender submits a claim with any required documentation that is missing, incomplete, or inaccurate, the guarantor may attempt to obtain the necessary information from its own system or request the information from the lender.
-The lender must provide the requested information and, if applicable, refile the claim by the refile deadline (refer to Subsection 13.2.A).
+The lender must provide the requested information and, if applicable, refile the claim by the refile deadline (refer to sSubsection 13.2.A).

 For claim filing purposes, including loan discharges, all loan records related to a single Consolidation loan promissory note must be filed as one claim package or at the same time with the guarantor based on a single payment due date and amount.
 Although the subsidized, unsubsidized, and HEAL portions of a single Consolidation loan may appear as separate loan servicing records on the lender's system, the lender must ensure that the Consolidation loan is administered as a single Consolidation loan.
-A guarantor may return a claim and impose a penalty up to and including the loss of the loan's guarantee if it identifies that the loan has been serviced with different interest rates, except for the underlying portion of a Consolidation loan attributable to a HEAL loan, or payment due dates.
+A guarantor may return a claim and impose a penalty up to and including the loss of the loan's guarantee if it identifies that the loan has been serviced with different interest rates or payment due dates.
 The lender may correct the loan, as appropriate, and resubmit the claim.
-(See Subsection 14.1.E "Violations and Cures Associated with Unsynchronized Servicing of a Consolidation Loan with Multiple Loan Records.")
+(See Subsection 14.1.E Violations and Cures Associated with Unsynchronized Servicing of a Consolidation Loan with Multiple Loan Records.)